-To compare the internal construct of the dimensions in both ACs, we calculated the correlations between the four assessed dimensions (see table 3) and compared them between the two ACs (virtual and face-to-face).
-From Table 3 it can be seen that the correlations among the dimensions within the two assessment centers are medium-high for all pairs of dimensions.
-It also appears that the order of the correlation strengths between pairs of identical dimensions within each of the assessment centers is similar, for example: the pair of dimensions with the highest strength in the FTF AC, teamwork and leadership, is also found with the highest strength in the VAC.
-Similarly, the pair of dimensions with the weakest correlation, teamwork, and interpersonal sensitivity, shows the weakest correlation in two types of the ACs.
-This is in contrast to a situation where there is no similar trend between the two types of the ACs and then the correlations should appear in random order (Sawilowsky, 2002).
+To compare the internal construct of the dimensions in both ACs, we calculated the correlations between the four assessed dimensions (see Table 3) and compared them between the two ACs (virtual and face-to-face).
+From Table 3, it can be seen that the correlations among the dimensions within the two assessment centers are medium-high for all pairs of dimensions.
+It also appears that the order of the correlation strengths between pairs of identical dimensions within each of the assessment centers is similar.
+For example, the pair of dimensions with the highest strength in the FTF-AC –teamwork and leadership – is also found with the highest strength in the VAC.
+Similarly, the pair of dimensions with the weakest correlation – teamwork and interpersonal sensitivity – shows the weakest correlation in both types of AC.
+This is in contrast to a situation where there is no similar trend between the two types of AC and where the correlations should appear in random order (Sawilowsky, 2002).

-Second, to examine the degree of similarity in the construct validity of the two ACs, factor analysis were also performed for each AC separately to see the degree of similarity in the way the dimensions in each are grouped into factors and the intensity of the loading of each index.
-Results of a principal component analysis with oblimin rotation are shown in Tables 4,5.
-In each factor analyzes, two factors were defined, in both an eigenvalue of the first factor is greater than 2.5 and of the second less than 1.
-The correlation between the factors is similar as the VAC is -.707 and the FTF AC is -.749.
-In the FTF AC, the first factor accounted for 53.26% of the variance and the second accounted for 5.47%, and in the VAC the first factor accounted for 60.20% of the variance and the second accounted for 7.05%.
+Second, to examine the degree of similarity in the construct validity of the two ACs, factor analyses were also performed for each AC separately to determine the degree of similarity in the way the dimensions in each are grouped into factors and the intensity of the loading of each index.
+Results of a principal component analysis with oblimin rotation are shown in Tables 4 and 5.
+In each factor analysis, two factors were defined, and in both, an eigenvalue of the first factor is greater than 2.5 and of the second less than 1.
+The correlation between the factors is similar, as the VAC is -.707 and the FTF-AC is -.749.
+In the FTF-AC, the first factor accounted for 53.26% of the variance and the second accounted for 5.47%, and in the VAC the first factor accounted for 60.20% of the variance and the second accounted for 7.05%.

 The way in which the various dimensions are grouped into two factors in the two ACs is also similar.
-In both of the factor analysis, oral presentation skill has the highest loading for the first factor (above 0.85), followed by two additional indicators, interpersonal sensitivity, and leadership, which are loaded modestly on the first factor.
-In the two ACs, the dimensions are loaded negative on the second factor, while teamwork loaded intensity in both (below -0.8), followed by an index of leadership in similar loading in both ACs.
+In both of the factor analyses, oral presentation skill has the highest loading for the first factor (above 0.85), followed by two additional indicators – interpersonal sensitivity, and leadership – which are loaded modestly on the first factor.
+In the two ACs, the dimensions are loaded negatively on the second factor, while teamwork loaded intensity on both (below -0.8), followed by an index of leadership in similar loading on both ACs.

 Table 3: Correlations between assessment centers dimensions